ConrDev/ConrDev/README.md

 ![Header](https://raw.githubusercontent.com/ConrDev/ConrDev/master/1500x500.jpg "Header")

 ### Hey there! 👋
-My name is Conner van Tilburg and I'm a developer from The Netherlands I do backend work with laravel and some frontend with Tailwind CSS
+My name is Conner and I'm a developer from The Netherlands I do backend work with laravel and some frontend with Tailwind CSS

 I also do some Web designing or Graphic designing